hackffm/actioncam/README.md

 a raspberry pi and it's camera in the parts section

-there you find also the schemata to get a LEDs and Buttons running at the PI
+there you find also the schemata to get LEDs and Buttons running at the PI

 ![First Draf actioncam](https://www.hackerspace-ffm.de/wiki/images/Actioncam_case_1.jpg)